Being the continuation of InstaPunk and InstaPunk Rules

 There was a second Hanrahan novel, this time an ambitious work in the graphic genre.
 In it he addressed his pain not just about death but about the difficulty of getting noticed in this world no matter who you are and how brilliantly you do what you do.
 It’s called “The Secret Life of Tom Banks” and we’ve excerpted it here for you as a bonus.

 Much ado about nothing much?
 Maybe.
 The act of putting together this graphic sequence required me to review the performances that made Tom Hanks so big at the box office.
 I’m old enough to remember what isn’t here but still influenced my decision to associate Hanks with this writing challenge.
-I saw him first in a comedy in which he starred with someone who didn’t superstardom as a pair of guys who move into a women’s apartment block and must pretend (à la “Some Like It Hot”) to be women, doing half their scenes in drag with plenty of winks at the TV audience.
+I saw him first in a comedy in which he starred with someone (who didn’t reach superstardom) as a pair of guys who move into a women’s apartment block and must pretend (à la “Some Like It Hot”) to be women, doing half their scenes in drag with plenty of winks at the TV audience.
 It was funny but a one-joke show that quickly grew old.
 I really liked his performance in a romcom called “Volunteers” where he played a spoiled Yalie on the run (in black tie no less), who sneaks aboard a charter flight bound for Peace Corps duty in Thailand.
 He did such a good job, I thought of him afterwards as a spoiled but charming Yalie, slumming in the movies with the same panache he showed after his 24 hr flight to Thailand when, after being turned down for sex by his oh-so-serious but blonde seatmate, he quipped, “Well, you have to admit, I’ve put in the hours.”

 And he has put in the hours.
 His reputation rests on movies in which he plays men in extremely demanding life circumstances: the corporate glunk who is maneuvered into becoming a pagan human sacrifice in “Joe and the Volcano,” the attorney dying of AIDS in “Philadelphia,” the mentally challenged Being There clone who lives through the equivalent of what a critic of some war miniseries called ‘Close Encounters of the Most Convenient Kind,’ the reluctant hero of a bizarre World War II suicide mission designed to save the last surviving son (Matt Damon of course) of a heroic family, the victim of a capricious God who strands him all alone on a desert island with nothing but a soccer ball for company, the widower who conducts the most improbable against-all-odds romance since Cary Grant’s “Affair to Remember” in “Sleepless in Seattle,” and the brilliant college professor who doubles as cryptographer and swashbuckler in the ever-less-credible franchise written by Dan Brown.
 What enables Hanks to carry off these roles is that people believe they see in him some quintessential Americanness that grounds his character no matter how bizarre the premise and the plot may get.
 People speak of him as if he were a kind of Jimmy Stewart, the star who transcends every role by being, somehow, always himself.

 I don’t see that in him, have never seen that in him.
-If there is an actor who embodies the iconic presence of a James Stewart it is not a Hanks but (ironically) his costar in “Philadelphia,” Denzel Washington.
+If there is an actor who embodies the iconic presence of a James Stewart it is not Hanks but (ironically) his costar in “Philadelphia,” Denzel Washington.
 It’s a simple but incredibly rare quality, the abiding sense one gets of decency.
 Easily provable in the case of Jimmy Stewart.
 Virtually alone of all American movie stars, Stewart fought for real in World War II, piloting a B-17 in the most dangerous air combat of the war, restarted his career when he got home, married a woman he stayed married to for the rest of his life, was an unashamed patriot even after he lost a son in combat, wrote funny self-deprecating poems to recite on the Tonight Show, and deserved more Oscars than he got in a career that included what some critics rank as the best of all American movies, “Vertigo,” as well as the signal laurel of being the only actor besides Cary Grant to star in four classic Hitchcock films.
 As well as the John Ford classic western Clint Eastwood mirrored darkly in “Unforgiven.”
-Denzel Washington also exudes decency in his own impressive variety of roles.
+Denzel Washington also exudes decency in his own impressive variety of roles and life credentials.

 Now I know it.
 Tom Hanks has just proven that he is not a living embodiment of Americanness.
 He is just another spoiled, half educated movie star who knows next to nothing about the countrymen who have made him successful at the box office.
 He will be remembered for this for the rest of his life.
 Count on it.